-The draft Rule establishes that the AEMC shall determine the regions for the purpose of conducting the spot market, and that a region may only be changed pursuant to an application under the Process for Region Change draft Rule (clause 2A.1.2 of the draft Rule).
+Clause 2A.1.2(a) of the Rule as made establishes that the AEMC shall determine the regions for the purpose of conducting the spot market, and that a region may only be changed pursuant to an application under the Process for Region Change Rule as made.
 This represents a transfer in responsibility under the Rules from NEMMCO to the AEMC to both evaluate and determine region change proposals, consistent with the policy intent of the MCE proposal.

-The draft Rule proposes that the AEMC defines the regions initially by reference to the existing NEMMCO Regions Publication (see definition of "old regions" in drafting note on page 17 of draft Rule).
-NEMMCO would continue to have responsibility under the Rules for maintaining and updating the Regions Publication periodically, e.g. to ensure that mapping of connection point to regions is kept up-to-date.
-The defining characteristics of each region could, however, not be changed by any means other than through a region determination by the AEMC under the new Chapter 2A process for region change.
+NEMMCO continues to have responsibility under the Rules for maintaining and updating the Regions Publication periodically, e.g. to ensure that mapping of connection point to regions is kept up-to-date.
+The Rule as made moves NEMMCO's power to publish the Regions Publication from clause 3.5.5 of the Rules to clause 2A.1.3 of the new Chapter 2A.
+The defining characteristics of each region cannot, however, be changed by any means other than through a region determination by the AEMC under the new Chapter 2A process for region change.

 Clarity on who is responsible for defining the regions, and precision on the scope of what is being defined, are important elements of a robust, transparent process for an application initiated region boundary change.
-The drafting note on page 17 of the draft Rule discusses the Commission's definitional issues relating to regions.
-In particular, the Commission is seeking comment on what, specifically, is determined when it makes a region determination.

-The Commission's current view is that a region is defined at any point in time by:
+The Commission sought stakeholder comment on what, specifically, is determined when it makes a region determination.
+There were no submissions on this issue.
+The Commission has decided therefore that a region should be defined at any point in time by: